virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Dave:** He was in NSYNC.

-Ciindie: That's true.
+**Cindie:** That's true.
 But like, none of the other members of NSYNC are still famous.

 **Dave:** Yeah, that's true.
 But he was the N of NSYNC.